 Learning to be kind is a continuous process.
-As proud parents of a little one, you must keep your head and help your child navigate through his or her emotions as they develop into a kinder, more empathetic human being and build up self-confidence and self-esteem.
+As proud parents of a little one, you must keep your head and help your child navigate through his or her emotions as they develop into an empathetic human being and build up self-confidence and self-esteem.

 Please take into account also, that some children, like adults, are fiercely independent and self-reliant, and they want to figure it all out for themselves.
 If this is the profile of your child, I suggest, if I may, you can respect that noble characteristic and at the same time you, as a wise parent, will still monitor and oversee their welfare and wellbeing.
 You know that teenagers, in particular, are old enough to know everything.
 It is all about finding a balance.